openshift-labs/learn-katacoda/workshops/workshop-1/07-deploying-from-application-source.md

 The backend service that you will be deploying as part of this exercise is called `nationalparks-py`.
-This is a Python application that performs 2D geo-spatial queries against a MongoDB database to locate and return map coordinates of all National Parks in the world.
+This is a Python application that performs 2D geo-spatial queries against a Mongo database to locate and return map coordinates of all National Parks in the world.
 That was just a fancy way of saying that we are going to deploy a web service that returns a JSON list of places.

 OpenShift can work with any accessible Git repository.
-This could be GitHub, GitLab, Bitbucket, or any other server that speaks Git.
+This could be GitHub, GitLab, Bitbucket, or any other service that speaks Git.
 You can even register webhooks in your Git server to initiate OpenShift builds triggered by any update to the application code!